akaihola/dare/README.rst

-wzrd
+dare
 ====

-wzrd is a command line tool that generates Python scripts using a Language Learning Model (LLM).
+dare is a command line tool that generates Python scripts using a Language Learning Model (LLM).
 It takes command line arguments as input, constructs a prompt, and uses the LLM to generate a standalone Python script to solve the request.

 Features
 --------